ozguryazilimas/wp-postane/captcha/readme.txt

 == Changelog ==

+= V4.1.8 - 01.02.2016 =
+* Bugfix : Captcha's work in the multisite registration form has been fixed.
+* Bugfix : SQL injection vulnerability has been fixed (thanks to <a href="mailto:dennis.pellikaan@ncsc.nl">Dennis Pellikaan</a>, www.ncsc.nl).
+* Bugfix : The bug of displaying captha error when adding a new user in the multisite has been fixed.
+* Update : The French language file has been updated.

 = V4.1.7 - 17.12.2015 =
 * Bugfix : Bug with the definition of type of images has been fixed.